WorkshopDudes/ecmascript-workshop/Readme.md

 # ECMAScript Workshop

-The next-generation of javascript also known as ECMAScript 6 (also called ES6 or Harmony), is bringing us lots of amazing features that you probably will need to know.
+The next-generation of javascript also known as ECMAScript 6 (also called ES6 or Harmony), is bringing us lots of amazing features that you probably will need to know, like:
+* classes
+* modules

 ## Sugar Syntax